Joseph Holt (rebel): Pardon

 In June 1809 Holt received a free pardon, but, as this had been given after the arrest of Governor Bligh, it had to be handed in to the government when Governor Macquarie arrived.
 Holt, however, was officially pardoned on 1 January 1811 and in December 1812, having sold some of his land and stock, with his wife and younger son took passage to Europe on the Isabella; also on board was Henry Browne Hayes.
 The ship was wrecked by a reef so the passengers and crew were landed at Speedwell Island, one of the Falkland Islands, and Holt showed great resolution and ingenuity in making the best of the conditions on the island.
 He was rescued on 4 April 1813 but did not reach England until 22 February 1814 as he went via the United States.
 Holt retired to Ireland where he lived for the rest of his life, but he regretted that he had left Australia.

+Death

-He died at Kingstown now Dún Laoghaire near Dublin on 16 May 1826 and is buried in Carrickbrennan Churchyard at Monkstown.
+He died at Kingstown (now Dún Laoghaire) near Dublin on 16 May 1826 and is buried in Carrickbrennan Churchyard at Monkstown.
 His elder son Joshua Holt married and remained in New South Wales, and the younger son Joseph Harrison Holt also went there via the United States after his father's 1826 death.